Santigio/Santigio.github.io/_posts/2023-01-25-flutter-blog.md

 ```

-Classes and objects: Dart supports object-oriented programming through the use of classes and objects.
+**Classes and objects**: Dart supports object-oriented programming through the use of classes and objects.
 A class is a blueprint for creating objects, and an object is an instance of a class.

-Here is an example of a class in Dart:
+*Here is an example of a class in Dart*:

 ```
 class Person {